spinnaker/spinnaker.github.io/guides/user/get-started/index.md

    You can run a pipeline manually, but most pipelines are [triggered automatically](/guides/user/pipeline/triggers/).

-1. For practice, and to see some sample deployment schenarios, check out our [codelabs](/guides/tutorials/codelabs/).
+1. For practice, and to see some sample deployment scenarios, check out our [codelabs](/guides/tutorials/codelabs/).

 <!--